creatologist/stardust-js/README.md

 ```

 ### Utils.namespace() - Use Namespace (like in C++)
+Disclaimer: This is not for the faint of heart!
+If you're already used to C++ and/or working on a personal project - this might be fun for you too!
+Just wanted to see if I can get this working in JS and definitely going to explore this more.

 ```javascript
 var APP = (function() {
 	var init = function() {